benadelm/XmiToCoNLL/README.md

 # XmiToConll

-A tool, developed in the research project [hermA](https://www.herma.uni-hamburg.de/en.html), for creating a CoNLL-2012 file with a specific tokenization and the coreference information stored in an `.xmi` file, such as the those saved by  [CorefAnnotator](https://github.com/nilsreiter/CorefAnnotator).
+A tool, developed in the research project [hermA](https://www.herma.uni-hamburg.de/en.html), for creating a CoNLL-2012 file with a specific tokenization and the coreference information stored in an `.xmi` file, such as those saved by  [CorefAnnotator](https://github.com/nilsreiter/CorefAnnotator).
 It is useful, for example, if a specific tokenization is required or if the tokenization produced by CorefAnnotator’s own CoNLL-2012 exporter is undesirable for some other reason.

 This tool supports `.xmi` files as created by CorefAnnotator up to at least version 1.14.3 and should also be able to read `.xmi` files created by [Athen](https://www.informatik.uni-wuerzburg.de/is/open-source-tools/athen/) (not tested with the latest version).